Project Team Members

 “Ramón y Cajal” Research fellow at the Department of Prehistory, Archaeology and Ancient History, her research area encompasses Lateglacial and Holocene palaeoecological and vegetation reconstructions in a broad sense.
 She is also interested in forest ecology and dendrochronology.

-Assistant Professor at the Instituto Internacional de Investigaciones Prehistóricas de Cantabria (Universidad de Cantabria), his research interest focus on climatic and environmental reconstruction, as well as the subsistence strategies and settlement patterns of coastal hunter-fisher-gatherer societies (Middle/Upper Palaeolithic and Mesolithic).
+Assistant Professor at the Instituto Internacional de Investigaciones Prehistóricas de Cantabria (Universidad de Cantabria), his research interest focuses on climatic and environmental reconstruction, as well as the subsistence strategies and settlement patterns of coastal hunter-fisher-gatherer societies (Middle/Upper Palaeolithic and Mesolithic).